Treach: Career

-With Naughty by Nature, Treach worked with fellow group members Vin Rock and DJ Kay Gee.
-Sometimes he shared verses on songs with Vin Rock, but often, especially on the group's earlier albums, Treach was the sole performer on the song.
-Examples of this are some of the group's most well-known singles from their self-titled second album, such as "O.P.P." and "Ghetto Bastard".
+Treach formed the hip hop group Naughty by Nature (originally named New Style) with high school friends Vin Rock and DJ Kay Gee in 1986.

-Treach's physique has helped him land roles in crime films, television crime dramas and as a leading man in romance films, including in the 2001 crime comedy Love and a Bullet, in which he has full-frontal nude scenes.
+After rising to fame for his music, Treach began acting in guest roles on television series and movies.
+Some of the TV series include CSI: Crime Scene Investigation, Person of Interest, Blue Bloods.
+Some of his movies include Juice (1992), The Meteor Man (1993), Jason's Lyric (1994), and a starring role in Love and a Bullet (2002).

 Personal life

 Treach is the older brother of Diesel, who is also a rapper and who is a member of the Rottin Razkals, a group closely affiliated with Naughty by Nature.

 Treach had a close friendship with rapper Tupac Shakur.
-They collaborated on Shakur's song "5 Deadly Venomz" and Treach appeared in his music video "Temptations."
+They collaborated on Shakur's song "5 Deadly Venomz" and Treach appeared in his music videos for "So Many Tears" and "Temptations.
+Treach is a fan of battle rap.

 Marriages

 Treach was married to Sandra Denton, better known as Pepa of the hip hop group Salt-n-Pepa, from July 1999 until 2001.
-The couple had one daughter, Egypt Jahnari Criss (born September 2, 1998).
+The couple had one daughter in 1998.
 Denton documented the marriage in her 2008 memoir Let's Talk About Pepa, which included allegations of abuse.
 In April 2017, Treach responded on Instagram, saying they were all false.

-According to VH1, Treach has been with his common-law wife Cicely Evans for the last ten years.
+According to VH1, Treach has been with his common-law wife Cicely Evans since 2004.
 They have two children together.
 The couple starred on season 5 of Couples Therapy on VH1 in 2014.
-Treach and Cicely Evans married on September 8, 2019, in New Jersey.
+Treach and Evans married on September 8, 2019, in New Jersey.